 The Public Works Director will take appropriate steps to detect and eliminate improper discharges.
-These steps may include programs to screen for disposal, programs to provide for public education and public information, inspection, levying fines, and other and a second second appropriate activities to facilitate the proper management and elimination of illicit discharges.
+These steps may include programs to screen for disposal, programs to provide for public education and public information, inspection, levying fines, and other appropriate activities to facilitate the proper management and elimination of illicit discharges.